Creating a Flow

 To create a new flow, follow these steps:

-1. Go to Sidebar-> Flows and click on Create Flow then either Choose a Pre-built Flow or click the Build Your Own Button.
+1. Go to Sidebar-> Flows and click on Create New Flow then either Choose a Pre-built Flow Template or choose the flow name and click Create Flow.

 Automatically starts the flow when a contact is added to a specific email list.
 Useful for welcoming new subscribers or sending targeted campaigns based on list membership.
 The triggering list must be selected after choosing the trigger.